Katie Ziraldo9-Minute Read

-Whether you’re a new homeowner looking to make over your home’s appearance or a longtime owner thinking of upgrading with an eye on resale value, there’s no doubt that siding can significantly alter your home’s appearance.
-Choosing the right type of siding can tie the style of your home together but choosing the wrong type may lower your resale value or lead to expensive repairs down the road.
+Whether you’re a new homeowner ready to improve your home’s appearance or a longtime owner considering an upgrade for resale value, there’s no doubt that siding can significantly alter a home’s appearance.
+Choosing the right type of siding can enhance the visual style of your home.
+But choosing the wrong type may lower your resale value or lead to expensive repairs down the road.

 But which siding option is right for you?
-There are many factors to consider, from the overall cost of materials and installation to the popularity of the design and style.
+From the overall cost of materials and installation to the popularity of a particular design and style, there are several factors to consider and discuss.

-Vinyl siding is easily the most popular option available due to its overall low cost and ease of maintenance.
-Expect to pay between $6,103 and $16,879 to reside an average single family home of between 1500 – 2500 square feet, with an average cost of $11,477.
-Installing vinyl siding costs $7.50 per square foot on average, with $3 per square foot on the low side – think smooth traditional lap – and $12 per square foot for insulated vinyl.
+Vinyl siding is easily the most popular option available due to its low cost and ease of maintenance.
+Expect to pay between $10,000 and $30,000 for an average single-family home at 2,500 square feet.
+On the low side, it’s $4 per square foot – think smooth traditional lap – and $12 per square foot for insulated vinyl.

-Vinyl siding is the most popular type of siding in the U.S. and second only to metal siding for affordability.
+Vinyl siding is the most popular siding in the U.S., second only to metal siding for affordability.

 Pros |